 If you have been managing marketing campaigns for a long time, it is very likely that you are familiar with “utm parameters,” tracking pixels, or cookies.
 Most of us have internalized how to track or measure KPIs of a website marketing campaign.
-However, what happens when you do a campaign via mobile app?
+However, what happens when you do influencer marketing in an app?
 How do you manage to measure the traffic you are sending to the app?

 You face an initial problem where the links generated to follow up on the web do not work for mobile applications.
 They serve neither at the level of measurement, nor user experience (UX).
 The links you use in web environments do not respect tracking parameters when you move from a website to an app.
 Additionally, when you click on a web link from your mobile device, you will be opening a web version URL, and not a page within the app.

 What you need to know is which campaigns and channels generate more installations of your app.
 And incidentally, try to optimize the path that the user finds to maximize conversion.

 When we talk about Deep linking, it is likely that not many people are aware of what it is.
 Even though it’s a technology that you regularly have available when using your mobile phone.

 A deep link makes it possible to link to a specific page within an app with a link.

 Deep linking refers to the use of a hyperlink that takes the user to a specific URL within a web page.
 For example, a link like www.site.com/page takes you to the app, instead of taking you to the home page.
 You use hyperlinks in email marketing campaigns, paid ads campaigns, or influencer marketing campaigns.